H4RP3RK/milestone3_rcn/README.md

 Question_details.html
-x Link contacts to particular query x Restyle accordian
+x Link contacts to particular query x Restyle accordian x scroll to contacts x highlight contacts section when button pressed x change datetime to better format x If RCN staff unassigned, add a message with general contact details
+- If no contacts, add a generic message (Why is this not working?)
 - add close case btn if case open
 - add close case btn if case closed
 - Upload file
-x scroll to contacts
-x highlight contacts section when button pressed
-- Show photo and details of RCN staff dealing with query x If RCN staff unassigned, add a message with general contact details
+- Show photo and details of RCN staff dealing with query
-- Reorder accordian so latest come to the top x change datetime to better format
+- Reorder accordian so latest come to the top
 App.py
 x set up environ to protect password before pushing
 - Can the members.queries.find_one be simplified so it's not duplicated